-Methadone is neither intoxicating nor sedating and it has the ability to block the euphoria caused by heroin or opioid pain pills if the individual does try to abuse them while on methadone.
+Methadone is a long-acting synthetic opiate and it occupies the same opioid receptors in the brain as heroin, or opioid pain pills, but it has a more gradual onset and there is no â€śrush.â€ť Methadone is neither intoxicating nor sedating and it has the ability to block the euphoria caused by heroin or opioid pain pills if the individual does try to abuse them while on methadone.

 At CNT, we provideÂ detoxification from methadone.
-Although detoxing off of methadone is not easy, we can make it as comfortable as
+Although a methadone detox is not easy, we have the experience to make it as comfortable as

-The Symptoms of Methadone Withdrawal:
+The Symptoms of Methadone Withdrawal

-Usually, it has similar symptoms as that of morphine, opioid pain pills orÂ heroin, but they are less intense.
+Usually, methadone withdrawal has similar symptoms to that of opiates such as morphine, fentanyl, opioid pain pills orÂ heroin, but they are somewhat less intense.
 These symptoms could include fever, muscle pain, chills, nausea, vomiting, sweating, anxiety, paranoia, diarrhea, stomach cramps, cravings, depression, and insomnia.

-The Timeline for Withdrawal:
+The Timeline for Methadone Withdrawal

 The onset of withdrawal symptoms depends on the dose of methadone an individual is consuming.
 They can present themselves within 24 hours of the last dose.
 If methadone use is stopped, the first 7-10 days can be extremely painful with physical and psychological symptoms.

-How Can Detox Treatment Help?
+How Can Methadone Detox Help?

-CNT is one of the most trusted clinics for safe and efficient methadone detox.
+CNT is one of the most trusted methadone detox clinics in New Jersey for safe and efficient methadone detox.
 The process of methadone detox

 If you want effective detox in New Jersey, please contact us for immediate help.